rorynolan/nandb/README.md

 Use
 ---

-For the lowdown on how to use this package, you should read the package vignette (using `vignette("nandb")`); however, here's a quick example.
-First load the libraries:
+For the lowdown on how to use this package, you should read the package vignettes (browse them using `vignette(package = "nandb")`); however, here's a quick example.
+First load the library:

 ``` r
 library("nandb")